 · Search-and-rescue.
 The use of aircraft, vessels, specialised rescue teams and equipment to search for and rescue personnel in distress on land or at sea.

-o Disaster relief.
+· Disaster-relief and humanitarian assistanceo Disaster relief.
 The provision of support for the preservation of life, health and property in emergency situations which exceed the capacity of the civilian authorities.

-· Support to other government departments.
+o Humanitarian assistance.
+The provision of support to alleviate human suffering.· Support to other government departments.
 Providing assistance when other government departments do not have the capacity or during emergencies.

 · Presidential tasks.
 These are tasks that are performed by the Department of Defence for national interest or at the request of the President.
 The tasks include support provided on an ad hoc basis when emergencies occur.
 Examples are: when soldiers are used to curb the spread of foot-and-mouth disease or cholera, the provision of the National Ceremonial Guard, as well as protection and health care of very important persons.